scientific-python/scientific-python-archive/presentations/proposed/scipy2023/proposal.md

 ## Description (500 words)

-The Scientific Python project's vision is to help pave the way toward a vibrant, unified scientific Python community.
+The Scientific Python project's vision is to help pave the way toward a vibrant, unified, and collaborative scientific Python community.
 It focuses its efforts along two primary axes: _(i)_ to create a joint community around all scientific Python projects and _(ii)_ to support maintainers by building cross-cutting technical infrastructure and tools.